Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: World Modeling

-\textbf{Image Generation. } Image generation models transform abstract information into static visual representations.
+\del{ \textbf{Image Generation. }} \textbf{Methods.} Image generation models transform abstract information into static visual representations.
 This process encompasses not only traditional lighting models like Phong Shading~\cite{Phong} and material rendering like Cook-Torrance~\cite{Cook-Torrance}, but more crucially utilizes \textit{Physically Based Rendering (PBR)} through physical simulators like NVIDIA Isaac Sim~\cite{isaacsim} and Unity ML-Agents~\cite{Unity-ML-Agents} to simulate the interactions between light rays and objects, thereby producing images with high fidelity in both visual and physical perspectives.
-Recent work in computer vision has demonstrated the effectiveness of PBR towards closing the sim-to-real gap, with applications ranging from depth sensor simulation ~\cite{stereovision-depth-sensors} to 6D object pose estimation ~\cite{BOP}, where PBR-generated training data significantly outperformed traditional rendering approaches.
+Recent work in computer vision has demonstrated the effectiveness of PBR towards closing the sim-to-real gap, with applications ranging from depth sensor simulation ~\cite{stereovision-depth-sensors}\del{ to 6D object pose estimation ~\cite{BOP}, where PBR-generated training data significantly outperformed traditional rendering approaches} to sim-to-real visual transfer for downstream perception and control.

 Under the world model framework, image synthesis establish the connection between internal physical state representations and external visual observations.
 Contemporary neural rendering approaches, especially those based on Neural Radiance Fields (NeRF), such as Ref-NeRF~\cite{Ref-NeRF} and ENVIDR~\cite{ENVIDR}, allow the rendering process to produce both visually convincing images and physically consistent results.
 This transformation process from physical simulation to image synthesis effectively translates the internal state representations of world models into an observable and interpretable form for embodied agents, establishing a critical visual foundation for temporal modeling and dynamic prediction.